 Here’s some helpful tips on enjoying them to their fullest:

 - To store fresh herbs snip off the bottom of the stems and wrap a wet paper towel around them and cover with a plastic bag while refrigerating.

 - Add fresh herbs at the end of cooking for maximum flavor.

-- Grown your own to cut down on food cost and waste.
-Herbs like mint, oregano, chives, thyme, rosemary and sage are perennial and come back year after year.
+- Grown your own to cut down on food costs and waste.
+Herbs like mint, oregano, chives, thyme, rosemary, and sage are perennial and come back year after year.

-- Purchase starter plants from local nurseries, plant and water.
+- Purchase starter plants from local nurseries, plants, and water.
 Snip just enough for each recipe while you are cooking.

 - If you have an abundance of fresh herbs, chop them, fill an ice cube tray with water, wine, or stock, and place herbs in the liquid.
 Store frozen ice cubes in a plastic bag and use them in the winter for salad dressing.